Dear Future Kids: You Will Never Be My Retirement Plan

-I just want you to understand that I grew up in the traditional patriarchal setting, mother and father busting their bodies out just so we can eat three times a day and send their us to a decent school.
-And us, the children, who study the hardest to finish school with flying colors so that we could pay them back.
-We’re more like a retirement plan; a way out of poverty.
+Pleased understand that I grew up in the traditional patriarchal setting, mother and father busting their bodies out just so we can eat three times a day and attend to a decent school.
+And us, the children, who study the hardest to finish school with flying colors so we could pay them back.
+Unfortunately, we’re more like a retirement plan; a way out of poverty.

 I grew up with the thought that I have to save money just so my parents would be lying in the most comfortable bed when their twilight comes.
-That’s not entirely wrong but I lost myself with that thought and I almost forgot that I have a life, too.
+That’s not entirely wrong but I lost myself with that thought and I almost forgot I have a life, too.
 So I promise, I will never be the kind of mother who would cause your secret mental breakdown at 2:00 am.
-That’s why as early as now, I’m trying my hardest to save as much as I can.
+And as early as now, I’m trying my hardest to save as much as I can.
 You’re never going to be my retirement plan, honey, because I know how much that sucks.

 The Filipino family culture is definitely spattered with all the toxicity that the world has to offer but it also taught us to stand up even stronger.
 That time when a Tita said I’m way too fat during dinner made me love my body even more.
 Or that moment when my relatives told me about an out-of-town trip I never really did because the neighbour told them so made me more adventurous.
-I have really long lists of all the things that pushed me to rock bottom on those younger days.
+I have a long list of all the things that pushed me to rock bottom on those younger days.
 But I look back at those memories fondly because those shaped me to become the person I am today.

-With this, I will allow you to experience pain so that you’ll be able to appreciate happiness.
-I will allow you to experience going to school with a limited allowance so that you’ll be able to appreciate how hard we earn that money.
-Sometimes I won’t allow you to sleep over at your best friend's house so that you’ll understand that freedom comes with a price.
+With this, I'll let you experience pain so you'll appreciate happiness.
+I'll allow you to go to school with a meager allowance so you’ll learn to appreciate how hard we earn that money.
+Sometimes I won’t allow you to sleep over at your best friend's house so you’ll understand that freedom comes with a price.